 2.2.
 Internet Header Length

 IHL is the number of 32-bit words making up the header field.
-The minimum available number is 5, as the first 20 bytes are mandatory.
+As the first 20 bytes are mandatory, the minimum number is 5, and the maximum is 15.

 2.3.
 Differentiated Services Code Point (DSCP)

 It specifies the type of service for differentiated services, such as voice-over IP.

 ECN carries a network congestion notification without dropping packets or wasting bandwidth when supported.